Parables/svelta/README.md

 I must say that I really love them but I really want to take full control and have the ability to mess up the components my way to let it flow with my stlye.
 Svelta was inspired by them.

 ### How to use it?
-**Option 1 (Recommended):** Star this repo(it means a lot to me) and just dig into the component folder and copy-paste the code in your project.
+**Option 1 (Recommended):** Star this repo(it means a lot to me) and fork this repo or just dig into the component folder and copy-paste the component you need into your project.
 This way you can temper with the components anyhow you want to and break things and if things get messy, just copy-paste again.
 Also, no additional files from npm
 Note: Some components depend on others, so be sure to include them or write up yours.
 And don't forget to check the import paths.